saftacatalinmihai/web-share/README.md

 * GET /
   * This registeres the listener on the public channel.
 * GET /channel/{user defined channel}
+    * Registeres the listener on the specified channel
-    * Any alphanumeric characters and "/" in the user defined channel
+        * Any alphanumeric characters and "/" are alowed in the user defined channel
 * GET /open
+    * Sends the page open request to all listeners on a channel
     * Prameters
         * url - the requested url to open on the recieving listeners
         * ch ( optional ) - channel to send the request to